frenck/spook/documentation/other_features.md

   - Defaults to any user
 ```

 What this can see is the person behind the trigger.
 Somebody flipping a switch, tapping something in the app, or calling an action from the API leaves their user account on the state change or event that follows, so an automation reacting to it finds them.
-A schedule, a template, or an integration acting on its own leaves nobody.
+A template trigger inherits it too, when the change that made the template true was theirs.
+A schedule, the sun, or an integration acting on its own leaves nobody.

 If the `person` attribute is not provided, the condition passes for anybody.
 Name one or more people to narrow it, and Spook matches against the user account each of them is linked to.